grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 Hemi picked up a spoon and stirred his coffee.

-Captain Percy lit a cigarillo.
+Captain Percy lit a cheroot.
 "Shit."
 She said.
 "If they know we've got weapons parts on board, I'm sure they'll consider that justification for shooting to sink us rather than trying to get us to surface for a fucking inspection."

 "Oh," said Shakes, "I didn't tell you the best fuckin' part yet...
 So after they finish questioning me, I discreetly --- and as quickly as I could --- started prepping the _Gnat_ to leave.
 And as I'm on the dock getting some cans of food to load into the hold, I see the commander of the Authority sub climb up out of their sub at the slip they had commandeered --- the commander is a real round guy, with only one fucking arm.
 He wears an Authority uniform with all the trimmings --- it looks as if he wears his full fucking dress uniform every day on board the sub!
 He takes a squad of goons --- maybe twenty of the fuckers --- and they go up the dock and out towards the exchange floor.